-Those who are invited to attend for interview will have two interviews: one with the Tutor handling your application and one with the Director of Studies and another Teaching Fellow in Economics.
-The aim of these 20-minute interviews is to find out about your motivation, intellectual curiosity and aptitude for the subject.
+There is one interview for Economics, held by two Teaching Fellows in Economics.
+The aim of this 20-minute interview is to find out about your motivation, intellectual curiosity and aptitude for the subject.
 We conduct our interviews in a friendly and informal manner, and you should not feel too daunted by the prospect of them.
 We will send you a short article some weeks before the interview and part of the interview will be based on discussion of this article.
 Apart from reading and thinking about this article, no special preparation for the interview is necessary, or indeed desirable.
-The interview with the Economics Fellows will mainly be concerned with subject-related topics, but if you have not studied Economics at school we will of course not expect you to have detailed prior knowledge of the subject.
+The interview will mainly be concerned with subject-related topics, but if you have not studied Economics at school we will of course not expect you to have detailed prior knowledge of the subject.
 Nor, if you have studied Economics, will we try to catch you out by asking detailed technical questions.
 The interview is not a test of memory, but is concerned rather with exploring your analytical ability to think through the implications of particular questions and issues which are of interest to economists.